Sunday, November 28, 2010

-This announced free Brooklyn subway transfers from the elevated lines to the underground ones on Fulton Avenue at both Franklin Street and Rockaway Avenue.
+This announced free Brooklyn subway transfers from the elevated lines to the underground ones on Fulton Street at both Franklin Street and Rockaway Avenue.

 Many of the ads seemed so old-fashioned.
-One had Aunt Jemima selling not her pancakes or syrup but as a kind of celebrity spokeswoman for the NYC Transit Authority urging people to ride subways and buses instead of cars.
+One had Aunt Jemima selling not her pancakes or syrup but as a kind of celebrity spokeswoman for the NYC Transit Authority urging people to ride subways and buses instead of cars; the ad's purpose seemed to be to "save energy," perhaps during World War II.
 Here's an ad for Wrigley's twins, Spearmint and Doublemint gum.
 We remember the Doublemint Twins only as squeaky-clean real-life adolescents.

 If Aunt Jemima was advocating "green-friendly" policies regarding transportation, Heinz Ketchup here was touting its being free of "bezoate of soda," which sounds like they were pushing "natural foods" way back when.
 All we knew was that Heinz Ketchup went on our burgers, french fries, scrambled eggs and was especially delicious on spaghetti with melting Breakstone salty butter.

 Grape Nuts used to be popular, too, although we thought it tasted like rocks.

 New York City was a 24-hour town in the days before 24/7, back when men were told to use Burma Shave and not be litterbugs.
 This anti-littering ad predated Phil D. Basket.